savannahostrowski/savannah.dev/content/posts/raspberry-pi-cluster.md

 ### Step 4: Write the `docker-compose.yml` for your services

-Time to define our services!
-In this case, I had two websites I wanted to host: 1) my [personal website](https://savannahostrowski.com) and

 Time to get to defining our services!
 In this case, I had two websites I wanted to host: 1) my [personal website](https://savannahostrowski.com) (where you're reading this post!) and 2) an [uber-professional website](https://getshreked.com) that is an inside joke.